x-govuk/govuk-eleventy-plugin/docs/get-started.md

 ## Installation

-First, install Eleventy and this plugin:
+To install both Eleventy and this plugin, in your terminal type:

 ```shell
 npm install @11ty/eleventy govuk-eleventy-plugin --save
 ```

 Next, add an `.eleventy.js` file to the root directory of your project.
-This file is used to configure Eleventy.
+This file is used to [configure Eleventy](https://www.11ty.dev/docs/config/).

 ```js
 const govukEleventyPlugin = require('govuk-eleventy-plugin')